hyphacoop/one.compost.digital/content/pieces/sacred-servers/index.md

 (Maybe we find the one, and we twine our paths and posts and soon are sharing apartment photos, wedding invites, and baby photos.
 We start family group chats.)

-We rage, we breakdown, we organize, we plead, we act, we protest, and we scream about inustice into what feels like a void.
+We rage, we breakdown, we organize, we plead, we act, we protest, and we scream about injustice into what feels like a void.
 We call out others' silence, and shamefully sit in our own.
 We think too intensely about a picture of a burger — it's situated in our feed between two videos of murder, and worry that to click ‘like’ is to send the message that witnessing the cruelty of the world is less important than our friend's lunch.

 We ask for help, ask it to our friends and to a vast, networked beyond: help with a surgery, a web series, and a place to stay.
 We share a GoFundMe and hope to be saved from a life-rending tragedy and weep at the full green progress bar of our goal reached, an HTML rendition of an answered prayer.